Vrolijk/OSDD/examples/25_euro_data-diode_demonstator.md

 <img src="/img/img_simple_datadiode_setup.png" width=300>

 ## Simple trouble shooting
-- Manually change the TX and TX proxy IP addresses in the same range and disable IPv6
+- Manually change the TX and RX proxy IP addresses in the same range and disable IPv6
 - Do not forget the ARP injection on the TX proxy when sending traffic directly to the RX proxy
 - Run TCPDump on both the TX and RX proxies to validate packets are sent and received.